We spoke to our in-house yoga guru about how to boost wellbeing during the pandemic.

 Anyone who has practised mindfulness or meditation will know how hard it is to keep your mind on the here and now, without it wandering off on your plans for the day, what you’re making for dinner, and future anxieties.

 Yoga, like meditation, helps by focusing the mind on the present moment; the moves you perform are to be done with special attention to your surroundings, breaths and body movements.
 This helps to clear and refocus the mind and to reroute it from harmful thought cycles.
 While by no means a wonder cure, it’s thought mindfulness can actually rewire your brain.

 This, argues Julia, is more important than ever.
 “Now, humans are having to dive inward.
 We were literally forced to be inside for much of 2020 because of the global pandemic.”
 This also means figuratively going inside of ourselves.
 Many of us found, and continue to find ourselves with too much time to sit around and dwell on the situation, as well as whatever is going on personally, without our usual means of escape – friends, family, bars, gyms – everything.
 But maybe this is a good thing.

 “Going inside ourselves and journeying through our mental landscapes can sometimes feel treacherous.
 However, it is usually the only way forward.
 Yoga and meditation offered me a different way to approach myself, my life and my mental health.

 I am certain that everyone has practices that will resonate for them, and they don’t have to be specifically yoga or meditation-related; they can be anything from dancing to playing with dogs to sitting in nature” and so on!

-TFP are offering FREE online yoga classes via Zoom.
+TFP offer FREE online yoga classes to all patients undergoing fertility treatment.
 To access the sessions, simply use the link below.
 All levels are welcome!